Let’s Start Learning About Digital Accessibility

 Lesson #4 : Hear from Joe Devon, Co-Founder of Global Accessibility Awareness Day, on the progress that has been made in digital accessibility and what more needs to be done.

 Congratulations on making it to the final week of our Accessibility 101 Crash Course!
-As a special commencement surprise, you’ll have the chance to hear directly from the co-founder of Global Accessibility Awareness Day, Joe Devon, on the progress that’s been made since he founded GAAD 10 years ago and what more needs to be done.
+For your commencement, hear directly from the co-founder of Global Accessibility Awareness Day, Joe Devon, on the progress that’s been made since he founded GAAD in 2011 and what more needs to be done.
 Joe is also the co-founder of the inclusive design agency Diamond.

 What are some of your key takeaways from this course?
 While you’ve reached the end of the course, the work doesn’t end here.
 Let’s continue to work together to create a more inclusive world for all.
 Stay connected with us on social media for more content on how accessibility creates possibility, and please share with us what you learned from the course!